khyateed/projecting-food-insecurity/README.md

 Model 2 had slightly better R2 scores, but lower RMSE, and more importantly, a lower cross validation R2 score of  **0.503**, with 5 folds.

-### Model 3: Removed Multicollinear Features
+### Model 3: Remove Multicollinear Features
-Multicollinearity can create noise within the data.
+Multicollinearity occurs when features in the dataset are correlated to one another, rather than only to the target variable.
+Multicollinearity can create noise within the data, and is therefore important to address during the feature selection process.
 A heatmap is produced from correlation matrix in the [EDA notebook](notebooks/EDA.ipynb), which highlights that houseless rate, sheltered/unsheltered rates, and all of the race-related features are highly correlated with one another.
 ![img](images/heat_multicoll.png)

 For model 3, Variance inflation factor (VIF) is used to remove highly correlated features.
-VIF helps quantifies the severity of multicollinearity in a regression model, by comparing variance of the model with different terms.
+VIF helps quantify the severity of multicollinearity in a dataset by comparing variance of the model using different terms.
 High VIF scores indicate severe multicollinearity, so model 3 uses only features with VIF scores below 10.

 |            | R2     |    RMSE                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-----|-----|-------|